 I am a historian of the eighteenth and nineteenth centuries, specialising in travel, exploration, the Irish abroad, and women in science.
 I have held teaching and research positions at Ulster University, University of Greenwich, NUI Maynooth, University of Toronto, and the Royal Irish Academy.
-My research has been supported by major grants from the NUI and from Marie Curie/Irish Research Council Cofund.
+My research has been supported by major grants from the NUI and Marie Curie/Irish Research Council Cofund.
 I have held research fellowships at St John's College Cambridge, the Russian State Library for Foreign Literature, the Huntington Library, and the Moore Institute at NUI Galway.
-I am author of Geographies of the Romantic North: Science, Antiquarianism, and Travel, 1790–1830 (Palgrave Macmillan, 2013) and A Scientific, Antiquarian and Picturesque Tour: John (Fiott) Lee in Ireland, England and Wales, 1806–1807 (Routledge for Hakluyt Society, 2018).
-Since 2018, I am co-editor of Eighteenth-Century Ireland/Iris an dá Chultúr.
+In 2018-19, I was co-editor of Eighteenth-Century Ireland/Iris an dá Chultúr.
+I am author of Geographies of the Romantic North: Science, Antiquarianism, and Travel, 1790–1830 (Palgrave Macmillan, 2013); A Scientific, Antiquarian and Picturesque Tour: John (Fiott) Lee in Ireland, England and Wales, 1806–1807 (Routledge for Hakluyt Society, 2018); and am currently completing my third book, on Irish encounters with Russia in the eighteenth and nineteenth centuries.
+I am regularly invited to give public talks and to speak on local and national TV and radio.

 |Areas of expertise||